monodot/monodot-co-uk/_posts/2020-06-14-developer-to-author.md

 The second thing that got me unstuck was this quote from Sean Wes:

-> [There's nothing new under the sun, so stop trying to be original.][seanwes]
+> ["There's nothing new under the sun, so stop trying to be original." -- Sean Wes][seanwes]

--- Sean Wes

 It's OK to write a book on a subject which has already been covered before.
 How many books are there on making bread?
 Or writing JavaScript?
 Probably quite a lot.